opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 Introduced 2.7
 {: .label .label-purple }

-The default installation of OpenSearch Dashboards includes the Observability plugin, which you can use to visualize data-driven events using Piped Processing Language (PPL) to explore, discover, and query data stored in OpenSearch.
-The plugin requires OpenSearch 1.2 or later.

-The Observability plugin provides a unified experience for collecting and monitoring metrics, logs, and traces from common data sources.
-Data collection and monitoring in one place enables full-stack, end-to-end observability of your entire infrastructure.
+Observability is collection of plugins and applications that let you visualize data-driven events by using [Piped Processing Language]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index/) to explore, discover, and query data stored in OpenSearch.
+Observability provides a unified experience for collecting and monitoring metrics, logs, and traces from common data sources.
+With data collection and monitoring in one place, you have full-stack, end-to-end observability of your entire infrastructure.

 As of OpenSearch 2.7, you can manage your observability plugins with **Observability Dashboards** or **Dashboard**, instead of the plugins page.
 The plugins are integrated automatically into Observability Dashboards and Dashboard.
 This feature provides you: